PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 their exact shared invocation multiplicity and module-owner/callback routing.
 Keep validation sequential, commit and push coherent checkpoints, and do not create a pull request.

+## Quantized activation/binary orchestration characterization: completed state

+The next extraction boundary is the five-line one-step `_run_safe_binary_bridge_recovery_sequence` and the nineteen-line six-step `_run_quantized_activation_binary_bridge_recovery_sequence`.
+Production is unchanged.
+Safe-binary has three zero-argument outer invocations, including the nested final step of quantized activation/binary; the latter has two zero-argument outer invocations.

+The focused `test_flatbuffer_direct_quantized_recovery_orchestration.py`
+fixture freezes both helpers as parameterless straight-line closures over only `model_ir` and `session`, with no local pass-state scope or control flow.
+It fixes the safe-binary ModelIR/layout arguments; the hard-sigmoid, max-pool, softmax, and logistic ModelIR/layout calls; the model-only softmax canonicalization; the nested safe-binary final step; and every zero-argument outer boundary.

+Validation completed sequentially as follows:

+- focused quantized-recovery characterization: `4 passed in 0.21s`;
+- focused characterization plus ordered architecture suite:
+  `252 passed in 16.85s`;
+- TensorFlow-import-blocked optional-boundary suite: `11 passed in 9.51s`;
+- focused-test Ruff formatting/lint, Python compilation, and whitespace checks: passed.

+No production source, pass order, real-model conversion, or broad direct suite changed or ran.
+Public API, CLI, artifacts, dependencies, corpus profiles, exclusions, operation tiers, and TensorFlow isolation are unchanged.
+PR #952 remains closed; no pull request was created, reopened, or updated.

+At restart, map the five quantized targets and safe-binary target directly to their existing module owners.
+This boundary requires no lowerer-local composite
+callback: an immutable ModelIR/layout context and a nested stable-ID runner are sufficient.
+Preserve the historical helper names, both outer invocation counts, and the three total safe-binary invocations.
+Prove instrumented order and arguments before switching production wiring, validate sequentially, commit and push, and do not create a pull request.